Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/guides/whatsapp.md

 ```

 Additional WhatsApp Rules:

-- If your customer initiates messaging with you, WhatsApp will not charge you for any messages (including MTMs) that you send back to the customer, up to 24 hours following the last message that your customer sent you ("Customer Care Window").
+- If your customer initiates messaging with you, WhatsApp will not charge you for any messages (including MTMs) that you send back to the customer, for up to 24 hours following the last message that your customer sent you.
+This 24 hour period is known as the Customer Care Window.
 Any additional message you send to that customer beyond the Customer Care Window must be an MTM, for which WhatsApp will charge you.
-- Exclusions.
-The WhatsApp Business Solution may not be used to send any messages to or from the following countries and regions: Crimea, Cuba, Iran, North Korea, and Syria.
+- **Exclusions**: The WhatsApp Business Solution may not be used to send any messages to or from the following countries and regions: Crimea, Cuba, Iran, North Korea, and Syria.

 ## 1. Configure your Webhook URLs